Please contact us at criminologydept [at] umd.edu if you have any questions.

 Applicants are considered for admission to the fall term only.
 There is no spring or summer admission.

-We will be accepting fall applications in late August.
-Please contact us at criminologydept [at] umd.edu if you have any questions and would like to be added to our prospective student list.
+We are currently accepting applications for the Fall 2021 cohort.
+Please contact us at criminologydept [at] umd.edu if you have any questions or would like to be added to our prospective student list.

-The University of Maryland's Graduate School accepts applications through its ApplyYourself/Hobsons application system.
+The University of Maryland's Graduate School accepts applications through its gradapply.umd.edu application system.
 Before completing the application, applicants are asked to check the Graduate School for specific instructions https://gradschool.umd.edu/behavioralsocial-sciences/crim

 The electronic submission of application materials helps expedite the review of an application.